-Module 4: Understanding harmony in the nature and existence - Whole existence as Co - existence - today and need to take appropriate steps to ensure right participation (in term of nurturing, protection and right utilization) in the nature.
+Module 4: Understanding harmony in the nature and existence - Whole existence as Co - existence -

 PS-10: Prepare the list of units (things) around you.
 Classify them into four orders.
 Observe and explain the mutual fulfilment of each unit with other orders.